 The Screenwriter's Approach to Adult Animation

 Since the dawn of time, humans have captured their place in the world by drawing stories on walls of stone.
 Before we had an alphabet to dictate our words, our ancestors would sketch out crude stories of heroes, conquest, and survival.
-So it is no mystery that visual art and animation has continued to capture our imaginations throughout the millennia.
+So it is no mystery that visual art and animation have continued to capture our imaginations throughout the millennia.

 Animation allows the writer a broad creative canvas to paint with words.
-With less tension on budget, not only can you make a Rick and Morty inspired psychedelic trip through alternate dimensions, but you can also include locations and scenarios that most producers would scoff at.
+With less tension on budget, not only can you make a Rick and Morty-inspired psychedelic trip through alternate dimensions, but you can also include locations and scenarios that most producers would scoff at.

 Two characters fighting over a single parachute while a burning plane is plummeting to the ground is much easier to pull off with a visual artist, for everyone except that visual artist.
 Every description that makes the page requires hours of labor by their hands.

 It’s important to keep that in mind before giving in to the need to write out every detail.
 Just as it’s important to not overdue acting and camera directions in your descriptions, you should also leave some white space for the visual artist to work their magic as well.